M-o-a-T/moat-kv/docs/source/tutorial.rst

 Colons have other uses because ``True``, ``False``, ``None``, arbitrary numbers, or even lists can also be path elements.
-Also, DistKV codes the empty string as ``:e`` – otherwise it'd be too easy to leave a stray dot at the end of a path and then wonder why your data are missing.
+Also, DistKV codes the empty string as ``:e`` – otherwise it'd be too easy to leave a stray or duplicate dot at the end of a path and then wonder why your data are missing.

+A space is encoded as ``:_``.
+While a literal space is not a problem, it needs to be escaped on the command line.
+Experience shows that people tend to skip that.

-There's also the empty path (i.e. the top of DistKV's entry hierarchy, not the same as a path that consists of an empty string!), which is coded as a single colon.
+There's also the empty path (i.e. the top of DistKV's entry hierarchy, not the same as a path that consists of an empty string!), which is coded as a single colon for much the same reason.

 Thus: